Progress Over Perfection

 Learn to do better next time.

-Caregiving is not a science; it’s an art.
+Caregiving is not a science; it's an art.

 You learn as you go.

-You are likely doing a great job.
+You're likely doing a fantastic job.
 Are you perfect?
 No, but no one is!
-The key is, are you learning and trying to do better?
-Do you understand the disease and what’s causing some unexpected mood swings?
+The key is whether you’re learning and improving.
+Understanding the disease behind those unexpected mood swings is crucial.

-I can help you with that.
-I wrote Caregiving: How To Hold On While Letting Go.
-It offers strategies, tools, resources, and encouragement.
+That’s where I can help.
+I wrote "Caregiving: How To Hold On While Letting Go," a guide filled with strategies, tools, resources, and encouragement.
 It also includes biblical stories and inspirational quotes from the Bible.
-It’s a great gift for caregivers or soon-to-be caregivers.
-Many people have told me they wish they would’ve known about it sooner.
-So many arguments could have been avoided when armed with these strategies.
+It’s a perfect gift for caregivers or those soon to be.
+Many people have told me they wish they had known about it sooner—so many arguments could have been avoided with these strategies.

-You are doing an extremely difficult job with few accolades, so know that I applaud you and stand ready to help whenever you need it.
-You can e-mail me at [email protected] I answer every e-mail personally.
+If you'd like an autographed copy, you can order it here.
+You’re doing an incredibly difficult job with few accolades, so know that I applaud you and am here to help whenever you need it.
+Feel free to email me at [email protected] —I answer every email personally.
+Keep learning, and keep your head up, dear caregiver!

 Follow and like us: